kafu77/Practical-Application-I-UC-Berkeley/README.md

 # Project1_Repository

-In this project I try to make a decision to know with the help of machine learning whether the coupons sent by Amazon are accepted or not by the drivers.
+The goal of the project is to use machine learning to predict whether drivers will accept the coupons sent by Amazon.

-First I did the number of rows and columns check up and grab a summary of the dataset we have given.
-The dataset has 12684 entries and 26 columns.
-Then, I have checked all missing values and other special characters that are problematic for the machine.
-From the total survey, the "Car" column has 12576 missing values.
-More than 99% are missing values.
-Since this column has a huge number of missing values, it is quite hard to fill it and give it to the machine. probably,our result will be affected by this decision.
-So,I decided to drop the column.
+Dropping the "Car" column was a good decision since it had a huge number of missing values.
+Imputing missing values could have led to biased results and inaccurate predictions.
+By dropping the column, you ensured that the remaining data is clean and can be used for further analysis.
+It is always important to check for missing values and other inconsistencies in the dataset before performing any analysis to ensure accurate results.
 For the other columns such as Bar,coffeeHouse,CarryAway,RestaurantLessThan20,Restaurant20To50, since each column has below 2% missing values, I fill it with the missing values which have the highest counts for each coupon.

 After I cleaned up all the missing datas, I calculated the total numbers of coupons accepted by the drivers.
 Out of the total number of coupons from this survey, 7210 coupons are accepted.
 This is 56.84%.
 Still there is a good indication for amazon about the coupons they have sent.
 Then, I did some graphical representation, to visualize more details about the datas.